Supplements: What to Take, and What to Avoid

-If you have chronic hair loss, nail or skin problems, talk to your doctor.
+If you have chronic hair loss, nail, or skin problems, talk to your doctor.
 He will know the appropriate tests, including an examination of thyroid function and other issues that may be causing the complaints (or in some cases a true biotin deficiency).
-Other causes of hair loss can be use of hair dyes and chronically wearing a ponytail.
+Other causes of hair loss can be use of hair dyes and constantly wearing a ponytail.

-Take this: Include resveratrol-rich red and white grapes, pistachios, blueberries and cranberries as part of your regular balanced diet.
+Take this: Resveratrol-rich red and white grapes, pistachios, blueberries, and cranberries.
 Limit saturated fat consumption.
-Eat plant-based proteins and adequate fiber to keep arteries patent.
+Eat plant-based proteins and adequate fiber to keep arteries open.
 Eating a diet high in plant-based foods can also provide adequate levels of antioxidants.

 Not that: Resveratrol supplements.
 If you are interested in this supplement, talk to your doctor or cardiologist.